Frequently Asked Questions

 We want adults to play too!
 The Children’s Museum experience is meant to involve the whole family, grown-ups included.
 A child’s learning deepens when a grown-up is engaged in the experience.
-It is our goal to provide an interactive environment where children and adults can slow down, connect and spend quality time together.
+It is our goal to provide an interactive environment where children and adults can slow down, connect, and spend quality time learning together.

-As a non-profit organization, the Children’s Museum aims to be accessible to all children and their grown-ups.
-To ensure all families have the opportunity to visit, we offer Free Family Fun Nights and a subsidy program.
+As a registered charity, the Children’s Museum is committed to accessibility for all children and their grown-ups.
+To ensure every family has the opportunity to visit, we offer TD Free Family Fun Night and other subsidies.